google/flax/docs/design_notes/lift.md

     After we have used the lifted scopes we have to retrieve the updated variables (PRNG sequences can simply be discarded). pack passes the `repack_fn` to support this.
-    This stage is similair to stage 2 except that we only lift variables and immutable variables are ignored.
+    This stage is similar to stage 2 except that we only lift variables and immutable variables are ignored.
     Immutable variables cannot be updated so there is no reason to return them from the lifted transformation.

 6. *Commit stage*

     `pack` expects `fn` to return a pair where the first item will simply be returned from pack and the second item should be the repacked variables.
-    The updated variables are stored in the original/unlifted scopes such that the mutation that happened inside the transformation survive beyond the transformation boundary.
+    The updated variables are stored in the original/un-lifted scopes such that the mutation that happened inside the transformation survive beyond the transformation boundary.

 ### Using pack example